Florence and the Machine: 2011–2013: Ceremonials

 The first demo session occurred in January 2010 with Welch and Paul Epworth at a small London studio.
 Numerous producers expressed an interest in working on the album but Welch rejected the offers because she wanted Ceremonials to be a better version of Lungs with a "more dark, more heavy, bigger drum sounds, bigger bass, but with more of a whole sound".
 For the rest of the year work on the album continued only intermittently as the band concentrated on an extensive tour of the US, where Lungs had become popular.
 The majority of the writing for the album was done between January and April 2011, with recording taking place in April at Abbey Road Studios.
 Refinement took place at Epworth's own London studios while Welch recorded vocal tracks in various US studios, during days off from touring.
 The final recording session took place in July at Epworth's studio.
 Epworth co-wrote seven tracks.
 Several other British writers share credits on the album, including Summers, Kid Harpoon, James Ford and composer Eg White.

 In June 2011, a cover of the Buddy Holly song "Not Fade Away", which Florence and the Machine recorded for the tribute album Rave On Buddy Holly tied to Holly's seventy-fifth birthday year, was released and they performed Ceremonials setup track "What the Water Gave Me" at the Greek Theatre in Berkeley, California.
 In August 2011, the single "What the Water Gave Me" was released on iTunes along with an accompanying video on the band's website and YouTube channel.
 The video drew 1.5 million YouTube views in two days and the track received play on US alternative radio with strong support from Los Angeles radio station KROQ.
 The single "Shake It Out" was released over the internet in September 2011, with standard release 11 October.
-In Australia, the song was playlisted at Triple J and Nova radio networks and received strong airplay in Scandinavia, Italy and Canada.
+In Australia, the song was playlisted at Triple J and Nova radio networks and received strong airplay in The Nordics, Italy and Canada.